piotrmurach/tty-pager/README.md

 #### 2.1.1 :enabled

-If you want to disable the pager pass the `:enabled` option set to `false`:
+If you want to disable the paging use the `:enabled` option set to `false`:

 ```ruby
 pager = TTY::Pager.new(enabled: false)
 ```

+This will directly print all the content to the standard output.
+If the output isn't a tty device, the pager will return the content directly to the caller.

 #### 2.1.2 :command